find cheat sheet

 find . -size -1M

-Search files bigger than a specific size:
+Search files bigger than a specific size, like more than 1 megabyte.

 find . -size +1M